cochrane/AsciidocEdit/README.md

 machine, I have been able to install it in `/usr/bin/asciidoctor-pdf`.
 See [asciidoctor-pdf](https://github.com/asciidoctor/asciidoctor-pdf).

-- To use "Compile PDF", you must have `asciidoctor-epub3` installed in `/usr/bin/asciidoctor-epub3`.
+- To use "Compile EPUB3", you must have `asciidoctor-epub3` installed in `/usr/bin/asciidoctor-epub3`.
 See [asciidoctor-epub3](https://github.com/asciidoctor/asciidoctor-epub3).
-I have made a few tests of this feature.
-Note that if you open a master file for an epub3 document which contains the directive `include::`, the file will not be processed into html and so the right-hand pane will stay blank.
+I have made a few (successful) tests of this feature.

 Issues
 ======